Ever the pastry fan, I made it my mission to seek the best bakeries in Copenhagen during my visit.

-Centrally located near Copenhagen Cathedral and dating back to October 8, 1870, Conditori La Glace is the oldest bakery in Denmark.
+Centrally located and dating back to October 8, 1870, Conditori La Glace is the oldest bakery in Denmark.

 The historic patisserie features original furniture from 1890 and a 1924 interior.

-Customers order from the extensive menu at a counter near the entrance and are then free to sit wherever they can find a seat.
+Customers order from the extensive menu at a counter near the entrance and are then free to sit anywhere.

 The HC Hat with caramel mousse, lemon-caramel ganache, and chocolate sponge cake was divine.